fulda1/SUSI2/README.md

 ------------

 # S-9.4.1 Rcn600 SUSI
+SUSI (Serial User Standard Interface) is communication standard inside locomotive (train bus) developed by [Dietz Elektronik GmbH](https://www.d-i-e-t-z.de/), adopted by [Rail Community](https://railcommunity.de/) and [NMRA](https://www.nmra.org/).<br/>
+Rail Community adopted this standard as [RCN-600](https://normen.railcommunity.de/RCN-600.pdf), NMRA adopted it as S-9.4.1 (currentely [under revision](https://www.nmra.org/documents-under-revision)).<br/>

-This library allows you to use an Arduino board with chip CH32V003F4 (or a microcontroller via Arduino IDE) as a Slave for the SUSI interface.<br/>
+This library allows you to use an Arduino board with chip CH32V003F4 (or similar) as a Slave for the SUSI interface.<br/>
 Library tested on Nano RISC-V CH32V003 (CH32V003F4U6).</br>

 To work, you need 2 resistors **470Ω in series** on the SUSI lines (Clock and Data).<br/>